-Early 1900s Lenox became known as the “Inland Newport” and at least forty-two millionaires were known to spend their summers here during this time, including John Sloane, a relative of the Vanderbilts and co-owner of the famous furniture firm W & J Sloane.
-He bought the property in 1894 and built his Peabody and Sterns-designed “cottage” Wyndhurst, referred to today as the Mansion.
-This was known as the “Cottage Era” where cottages were defined as a secondary residence with a minimum of thirty rooms and twenty acres.
+In the early 1900s, Lenox became known as the “Inland Newport.”
+Aristocrats were known to spend their summer in the Berkshires, including John Sloane, a relative of the Vanderbilts and co-owner of the famous furniture firm W & J Sloane.
+Sloan bought the property in 1894 and built his Peabody and Sterns-designed “cottage,” Wyndhurst, referred to today as the Mansion.
+This period was known as the “Cottage Era,” where cottages were defined as secondary residences with a minimum of thirty rooms and twenty acres.

-This second floor Mansion room is an enchanting and cozy sanctuary for relaxation.
-With a king bed and sitting area, and double-sink bathroom, its historic stained-glass windows offer a view of the front circle and the verdant Miraval Berkshires landscape.
+This second-floor Mansion room is an enchanting and cozy sanctuary for relaxation.
+With a king bed and sitting area, and a double-sink bathroom, its historic stained-glass windows offer a view of the front circle and the verdant Miraval Berkshires landscape.
 Can connect to 2021.

 Edith Wharton was an American novelist, short story writer, and designer.
 She drew upon her insider's knowledge of the upper-class New York society to realistically portray the lives and morals of the Gilded Age.
 In 1921, she became the first woman to win the Pulitzer Prize for Literature.

-This second floor Double Suite offers a spacious, naturally lit bedroom with two queen beds, separate living area with comfortable couch and armchair, large bathroom, a white marble fireplace, and arched stained-glass windows that reveal sweeping views of the golf course, Rose Terrace, and wishing well.
+This second-floor Double Suite offers a spacious, naturally lit bedroom with two queen beds, a separate living area with a comfortable couch and armchair, a large bathroom, a white marble fireplace.
+The arched stained-glass windows reveal sweeping views of the golf course, Rose Terrace, and wishing well.
 This suite can connect with the Wharton Room (2020) for additional space.

 Named for the Dutch American Vanderbilt family, who gained prominence during the Gilded Age.
 Their success began with the shipping and railroad empires of Cornelius Vanderbilt, and the family expanded into various other areas of industry and philanthropy.
 John Sloane, the original owner of the Wyndhurst mansion, was brother-in-law to Emily Vanderbilt.
 Emily Vanderbilt Sloane and her husband built their summer home Elm Court a few miles away in Lenox.